Jarrow Town Hall: History

 The town hall was the starting point for the Jarrow March, a protest organised by the borough council over local poverty and, in particular, the impact on the local community of the closure of Palmer's Shipyard, a business venture which Sir Charles Palmer had founded in 1852.
 An original banner carried by the marchers on their journey to London was retained and later placed on display in the town hall.

 A roll of honour, which commemorated the lives of local people who had died in the Second World War, was installed in the town hall shortly after the end of that war.
-A projecting clock was installed on the façade of the building in 1951, and Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall on 29 October 1954.
+A projecting clock was installed on the façade of the building in 1951 by the Synchronome Company; it sounds the Westminster chimes on five bells.
+A plaque in the Town Hall commemorates the 'Surrey Fund' set up by Sir John Jarvis in the 1930s, as well as the 1951 Festival of Britain, in connection with the installation of the clock.
+Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall on 29 October 1954.

 The town hall continued to serve as the headquarters of Jarrow Borough Council but ceased to be the local seat of government when the enlarged South Tyneside Council was formed in 1974.
 It was subsequently used by South Tyneside Council as a local hub for housing advice and council tax queries.

 A statue of Sir Charles Palmer, which had been designed by Albert Toft and originally unveiled by Lady Gertrude Palmer at Jarrow Riverside Park in 1903, was removed from the park, as part of works intended to facilitate the construction of the Second Tyne Tunnel, in April 2007; it was then refurbished and re-erected in a position facing the town hall in June 2007.
 The council approved a programme of improvement works, which included the re-wiring and damp-proofing of the building, in March 2020.